Minor Mosque, Tashkent

 The interior, which can hold up to 2400 people at a time, includes a two-story prayer hall and two terraces with carved wooden columns which lead to an inner yard.
 The walls are decorated with traditional Central Asian plaster gypsum carvings and frescoes inscribed with words from the Koran and the Prophet Muhammed.

-Amenities provided for worshippers include special rooms for washing and ablutions, air conditioning in summer and heated floors in winter.
+Amenities provided for worshipers include special rooms for washing and ablutions, air conditioning in summer and heated floors in winter.

 In order to show respect, tourists who wish to visit Minor Mosque in Tashkent are encouraged to cover their back, shoulders, arms and legs during their visit.